kpatro/DataStructure-Back2Basics/README.md

 Python implementation for DataStructures

 A decade of IT experiance, however seems like we need a refresher between our daily daily repetative work at office.
-Old is Gold and Basics makes the difference
+Basics does makes the difference.

+Nostalgia : Feels like I am back in c++ class of my High school

 Also Feel free to validate, reuse and comment on this.